MicrosoftDocs/PowerShell-Docs/reference/6/About/about_Classes.md

 ## CLASS METHODS

 Methods define the actions that a class can perform.
-Methods can take parameters that provide input data, and can return output data through parameters.
+Methods can take parameters that provide input data, and can return  an output;
-Returned data can be of any defined data type.
+the returned data can be of any defined data type.
-Methods can also return a value directly, without using a parameter.
+Methods can be paramterless and return an output.

 ### EXAMPLE: A simple class with properties and methods